IgorArt/VisualforcePageWithCRUD/README.md

-<p> This project is a Visualforce page with CRUD and custom controller </p>
+<p> This project is a Visualforce page with CRUD operations and custom controller. </p>